arktekk/rest-workshop/slides/http/one/03_conneg.md

 </pre>

 .notes Sorted preferred list of acceptable media-types.
-.notes All the accept headers have a simliar qualifier syntax.
+All the accept headers have a simliar qualifier syntax.

 !SLIDE smaller
 # Accept* header qualifiers #